openhab/openhab-docs/developers/module-types/index.md

 In our module types we just have to make sure that output and input types are matching.
 In this action for example we have an input of type `TemperatureTriggerType.DATA_CURRENT_TEMPERATURE` which is exactly the output of our trigger module type.

-This is the programmatic way of exposing *Module Types*.
-It is actually way easier to just descripe your module types in a declarative way via json and bundle them with your addon.

 The programmatic way is useful for dynamically appearing module types.
+You will learn an easier way in a moment for statically defined module types

 ### Module types via json

+In the last section we learned about the programmatic way of exposing *Module Types*.
+It is actually way easier to just descripe your module types in a declarative way via json and bundle them with your addon.

-To describe your modules (triggers, conditions, actions), add json files to `src/main/resources/ESH-INF/automation/moduletypes/` within your bundle.
+To describe your modules (triggers, conditions, actions), add json files to `src/main/resources/ESH-INF/automation/moduletypes/`.
 A module type file can contain one or multiple type descriptions.

 For our scenario we go with one file: